thisdot/tech-conferences/README.md

 [DefCon](https://defcon.org/)

 DEF CON is the world's premiere Hacker Conference, held annually in Las Vegas, Nevada.
-DEF CON is one of the oldest continuously running hacker conventions around, and also one of the largest.
+DEF CON is one of the oldest continuously running hacker conventions around, and also one of the largest.<br>
 **City and State**: Las Vegas, Nevada<br>
 **Country**: USA